 Competition for getting your video noticed is very high.
 Think of the number of videos you watch in a day.
 Yours must compete.
 If folks like your video on social medial channels, they are more likely to visit your nonprofit website and donate to your cause.

 Entertaining videos that are also informative is a good direction for nonprofit videos.
 This works especially well for animated videos.
-Your producer or video production partner such as 30Seconds will guide you in the simple steps of putting it together.
+Your producer or video production partner will guide you in the simple steps of putting it together.

 Your video production partner should provide a questionnaire to help your group prioritize ideas.
 For nonprofits and nonprofit video producers alike, keeping your project on time and on budget is easy when proper time has been put into the initial stages.
 Animated video templates make the process easy.

-Your goal is to drive traffic to your donate now button and educate people about your cause through your nonprofit video.
-The end of your video gives a clear call to action with the web link to your donation page.
-Throughout your video you’ll add web links to your projects and your mission statement.
+Of course you want to educate people about your cause, but you need to be more specific if you want to raise money with your video.
+If your goal is to drive traffic to your donation website, the end of your video must give a clear call to action with the web link to your website.
 Be bold and tell your viewers what you would like them to do.
-Suggest a donation amount.
+Suggest a donation amount or amounts and what that amount can do.
 Offer the benefits and rewards of becoming a donor.

-A great way to get your video seen is on YouTube.
+Now you’ve created your video.
+A great way to get your video seen is by posting it on YouTube.
 Here are some tips:

-- Add your video to your YouTube page.
+- Add your video to your YouTube page or create a new page, if your organization doesn’t already have one.
 Feature your most current video on the front page.